 He’d make more money fixing a burst pipe, that’s true, but he’d rather teach people how to keep their pipes from bursting in the first place.
 One of the most important parts of his work is teaching clients to prevent potential plumbing issues from becoming expensive disasters.
 He’s also keenly aware of issues that are common in specific geographic areas in Australia, and he is quick to point out how homeowners and businesses can protect their assets.

 Richard sees aging pipes as an opportunity to educate, not as a pile of billable hours and dollar signs.
 He first met Kick Point President, Dana DiTomaso, at the Call-to-Action Conference in Vancouver in the fall of 2015.
-They had lunch together and discussed the importance of a service business having a strong visual identity and brand voice.
-Richard flew to Edmonton and we discussed rebranding his plumbing business and creating a comprehensive marketing plan for growth.
-Richard chose to build his own website and write his own copy.
+They had lunch together and discussed the importance of a service business having a strong visual identity.
+Richard wanted his visual identity to stand out among the crowded plumbing market in Melbourne — and it was important that his logo convey his emphasis on preventative maintenance.

-To have a compelling visual identity and brand voice to prove to potential clients that he was the best plumber in their area.
+To have a compelling visual identity that attracts potential clients and promotes Fix-It Right as the best plumber in their area.

 Fix-It Right’s original logo was a nondescript wordmark that did little to represent the the brand or Richie’s values.
 To differentiate Fix-It Right from the competition, we wanted the new logo to convey the company’s most important value: preventing plumbing disasters.